44+ Insane Asylum Movies: Thrillers, Dark Dramas and More

 A Clockwork Orange (1971)

-This dystopian futuristic drama based on the Anthony Burgess novel is set in a world where England has been conquered by Soviet Russia and Russian slang has slowly made its way into the British vernacular.
+This dystopian crime drama based on the Anthony Burgess novel is set in a world where England has been conquered by Soviet Russia and Russian slang has slowly made its way into the British vernacular.
 Malcolm McDowell stars as Alex, a sociopathic young gang member who enjoys “ultraviolence” and winds up in prison, where he becomes a candidate for a new state-sponsored medical procedure that forces him to become nauseous whenever he’s faced with violence.
 When he’s set free, he is easy prey for those who aren’t physically sickened by violence.
-Although it’s technically set in a prison rather than a mental hospital, the aggressive “curative” techniques are reminiscent of psychiatric overreach.
+Although it’s technically set in a prison rather than a mental hospital, the aggressive “curative” techniques are reminiscent of real life psychiatric experiments.

 Horror Hospital (1973)